 Many brain injuries are the result of car accidents, but many others are the result of medical malpractice.
 These injuries are often caused by insufficient oxygen being supplied to the brain.
 When a patient is sedated, an anesthesiologist is responsible for maintaining proper blood-oxygen levels.
 A medical malpractice lawyer from Johnson Law can help navigate the difficult claims process and help you receive fair compensation in these cases.
 Malpractice Insurance attorneys can sometimes fight hard, but so do we.

-A traumatic brain injury is usually the result of a blow to the head, rapid acceleration/deceleration of the calvarium (top part of the skull), or penetrating head injury.
+A traumatic brain injury is usually the result of a blow to the head, rapid acceleration/deceleration of the calvarium (top part of the skull), or a penetrating head injury.
 Whatever the cause of the injury, the result is the disruption of normal brain function.
 Recovering from a TBI can be difficult to impossible.
 Life-altering symptoms range from seizures to death.
 Oregon personal injury law is there to handle these types of accidents.

-Recovery for a TBI high depends on the severity of the TBI.
+Recovery from a TBI high depends on the severity of the TBI.
 There is extensive literature showing that even a minor TBI can have permanent effects on cognition, balance, and visual acuity.
 It should be noted that once you have had one TBI you are more susceptible to future TBIs and accompanying symptoms.

 A moderate TBI recovery will involve significant time/effort.
 Treatment could include surgery, occupational/physical therapy, speech/language therapy, and psychological therapy.
 Brain function could be returned to near-normal levels.